georgeflanagin/anagrammatic/README.md

 English reduces the magnitude of the composite numbers that represent options, although experience has shown that because the factors of the large composite numbers are comparatively small, the `divmod` operation goes quickly even with a less optimized mapping.
-For example, our test phrase (`embrace inclusivity`) evaluates to **695823563878969513260**, which is greater than **2**<sup>69</sup>, whereas a word like `race` which might be a component of an anagram evaluate to only **870**, not even **2**<sup>10</sup>.
+For example, our test phrase (`embrace inclusivity`) maps to
+**695823563878969513260**, which is greater than **2**<sup>69</sup>, whereas a word like `race` which might be a component of an anagram maps to only **870**, not even **2**<sup>10</sup>.

 The above ordering goes one step farther, as it is an empirical analysis of the frequency of letters in the Linux dictionary rather than some corpus of English.
-We need not concern ourselves with how *common* a word is, only that it appears exactly *once* in any dictionary.
+We need not concern ourselves with how *common* a word is, only that it appears exactly *once* in any single dictionary.

 A note to those of you who may modify the code --- if you change the above mapping between primes and letters, you will need to rebuild your dictionaries.
 An obvious,